Two-particle Hadamard walk on dynamically percolated line and circle

 It is also an interesting question how does the percolation compare to direct interaction of the two particles \cite{Schreiber2012,Silberberg2012}, which typically results in a bound state formation \cite{Stefanak2011,Molecular_binding_interaction_2012,qin:co-walking:2014}.

 Concerning potential experimental realization of the two-particle percolated walk, photonic time-multiplexing seem to be the most suitable platform.
 Single-particle walk was implemented in \cite{Nitsche_2016}, where dynamical changes of the graph were realized by programmable fast-switching electro-optical modulators.
-Together with optimized photon pair sources \cite{Harder:13} together with recent advances in photonic time-multiplexing \cite{nitsche_local_2020,Pegoraro_2023} we anticipate the implementation of two-particle walk on a percolated graph with 3 to 5 vertices to be feasible.
+Together with optimized photon pair sources \cite{Harder:13} and recent advances in photonic time-multiplexing \cite{nitsche_local_2020,Pegoraro_2023} we anticipate the implementation of two-particle walk on a percolated graph with 3 to 5 vertices to be feasible.

 \ack

 MP, M\v S and JN are grateful for financial support from RVO 14000 and ”Centre for Advanced Applied Sciences”, Registry No. CZ.02.1.01/0.0/0.0/16 019/0000778, supported by the Operational Programme Research, Development and Education, co-financed by the European Structural and Investment Funds.
 MP, M\v S and JN acknowledge the financial support from Czech Grant Agency project number GA\v CR 23-07169S.
 MP is grateful for financial support from SGS22/181/OHK4/3T/14.
 TK acknowledges support from the National Research, Development and Innovation Office of Hungary, project No. TKP-2021-NVA-04.